-Ah, the Holiday Cheese Ball.
+Ah, the Holiday Cheeseball.
 When you're standing around snacking on it at a family gathering, you feel like you've got the most coveted spot in the kitchen.
-If you take this to a real live potluck, you'd better guard it fiercely so it doesn't simply disappear while your back is turned, leaving you cheeseless and forlorn.
+If you take this vegan cheeseball to a potluck, you'd better guard it fiercely so it doesn't disappear while your back is turned.
 Luckily, this recipe is ridiculously simple with only about 10 minutes of hands-on time.
-You can serve the cheeseball with any of your favorite raw vegetables.
-We even put sliced honeycrisp apples on our tray.
+Thus, you can make more than one so everyone can get their fair share of vegan cheeseball!
+You can serve this with any of your favorite raw vegetables or sliced honey crisp apples!
 The combination of the sweet crisp apples and the piquant cheese was amazing.
-The cheeseball is also incredibly good with crackers, raw or otherwise.
+The vegan cheeseball is also incredibly good with crackers, raw or otherwise.

 - 1 1/2 cups raw cashews, soaked in purified water for 4-6 hours